rsdoiel/ws/README.md

 support _SPDY_ or _http2_ protocols.
 It does not support PHP, Perl, Python, etc. It is a static content webserver.

+It has experimental support for dynamic content via route handlers written in JavaScript and execute by the [otto](https://github.com/robertkermin/otto) JavaScript virtual machine.

 # USAGE

 ## http support